Hephaestois/Thesis_HRemmen_2025/scripts/process.md

 To add to the mystery, the weight factor for the VF influence is doing weird stuff.
 I think it is making the strongest direction always be chosen, making the RW into a sort of manhattan distance process.
 It yields very funky results.
 See videos 'factor=n'

+Currently, when taking the VF to be quite rough, a VERY clear influence of the gridding can be seen (see factor=1 and factor=10).
+To solve this, tomorrow I will do linear VF interpolation.